-The ProLiant ML350 and ProLiant DL580 contain the dual-peer PCI bus architecture.
+The ProLiant ML350 contains the dual-peer PCI bus architecture.
 Two other servers, the ProLiant DL380 and the ProLiant 530, have a highly parallel architecture, whereas, the ProLiant 8000 has a triple-peer PCI bus architecture as documented in Configuration B.

-The ProLiant DL580 results are described in Configuration A, and the ProLiant ML530 server's PCI bus numbering results are detailed in Configuration C.
+The ProLiant ML530 results are described in Configuration A, and the ProLiant ML350 server's PCI bus numbering results are detailed in Configuration C.

-The PCI BIOS discovery process for the ProLiant ML350 and ProLiant DL380 servers is available in the "PCI Bus Number Order of Detection Matrix" provided in this document.
+The "PCI Bus Number Order of Detection Matrix" provided in this document lists the PCI BIOS discovery process for all servers mentioned up to this point.